RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

-Please continue to the next post if You interested to find more about how we connected those L3 SONIC switches to old EVPN/BGP network.
+Please continue to the next post, if you want to find more about how we connected those L3 SONIC switches to old EVPN/BGP network.